24/7 Emergency Response(707) 816-7103

 6. Specialty add-ons (mold, air quality)

 Two things commonly piggyback on a water loss and meaningfully change the scope.
 Mold remediation if the water sat long enough or the source had already been leaking for weeks.
 Air quality remediation if smoke, soot, or extended mold exposure is in play.
+The EPA's "A Brief Guide to Mold, Moisture, and Your Home" recommends professional remediation for any visible mold over 10 square feet, and the IICRC S520 Standard for Professional Mold Remediation governs how that work has to be scoped, contained, and verified.
 We walk through both in detail at our service pages.

 Real 2026 Pricing Ranges in Fairfield